 \section{LEMUR Framework}

-In Sec.~\ref{sec:supervised_learning}, we formulate multi-vector similarity search as a supervised learning task, and outline how a neural network can be trained for this task.
-The key detail is that while the target function $f$ operates on sets, it can be written as a sum of the values of a function $g$ that operates on vectors.
-Then, in Sec.~\ref{sec:problem_reduction2ANNS}, we reduce multi-vector similarity search to single-vector similarity search in the latent space of the model defined in Sec.~\ref{sec:supervised_learning}.
-The problem reduction is based on the observation that the MaxSim estimates are computed as inner products between $d^\prime$-dimensional vectors at the output layer of the model.
+In Section~\ref{sec:supervised_learning}, we formulate multi-vector similarity search as a supervised learning task and outline how an MLP can be trained for this task.
+In Section~\ref{sec:problem_reduction2ANNS}, we then reduce multi-vector similarity search to single-vector similarity search in the learned latent space of the MLP.

-\subsection{Supervised learning formulation}
+\subsection{Supervised Learning Formulation}

-Given a corpus of documents $\{C_j\}_{j=1}^m$, we consider the task of approximating the MaxSim similarities between a query $X$ and the documents.
-We use the approximate MaxSim similarities to select $k^\prime > k$ candidate documents, and then rerank them by computing the exact MaxSim similarities.
+Given a corpus represented by $\{C_j\}_{j=1}^m$, we consider the task of approximating the MaxSim similarities between a query $X$ and the documents.
+We use the approximate MaxSim similarities to select $k^\prime > k$ candidate documents and then rerank them by exact MaxSim similarities.

 Denote the target function by $f:2^{\mathbb{R}^d} \rightarrow \mathbb{R}^m$, $f(X) = (f_1(X), \dots, f_m(X))$, where